Qubit-excitation-based adaptive variational quantum eigensolver

-In the ADAPT-VQE, the ansatz element pool $\mathbb{P}$ is the set of all spin-complement\footnote{ The spin-complement of an excitation $U$ acting on some spin orbitals, is another excitation $U^{\prime}$ that implements the same operation as $U$ but on the opposite-spin orbitals. } pairs of single and double fermionic excitations.
-In the qubit-ADAPT-VQE, $\mathbb{P}$ is a set of parametrized exponentials of $XY$-Pauli strings that have an odd number of $Y$s.
-The strings have lengths $2$ or $4$, corresponding to one- and two-body interactions, respectively.
-The growth strategy of the ADAPT-VQE and the qubit-ADAPT-VQE is to add, at each iteration, the ansatz element with the largest energy gradient magnitude
+In the fermionic-ADAPT-VQE, the ansatz element pool $\mathbb{P}$ is a set of spin-complement pairs of single and double fermionic excitation evolutions.
+In the qubit-ADAPT-VQE, $\mathbb{P}$ is a set of parametrized exponentials of $XY$-Pauli strings.
+The growth strategy of the fermionic-ADAPT-VQE and the qubit-ADAPT-VQE is to add, at each iteration, the ansatz element with the largest energy gradient magnitude

-where $|\psi^{(m-1)}\rangle$ is the trial state at the $(m-1)^{th}$ iteration.
-For detailed descriptions of the ADAPT-VQE and the qubit-ADAPT-VQE, we refer the reader to the original Refs. \cite{adapt_vqe} and \cite{qubit_adapt_vqe}, respectively.
+where $|\psi^{(m-1)}\rangle$ is the trial state at the end of the $(m-1)^{\mathrm{th}}$ iteration.
+For detailed descriptions of the fermionic-ADAPT-VQE and the qubit-ADAPT-VQE, we refer the reader to Refs. \cite{adapt_vqe} and \cite{qubit_adapt_vqe}, respectively.